sporto/planetproto/exercises/020_proto/problem.md

 - Creates three objects: 'machine', 'robot' and 'robby'.
 - Makes machine the prototype of robot.
 - Makes robot the prototype of robby.
-- Adds a property 'legs' to machine with value of 4
+- Adds a property 'motors' to machine with value of 4
-- Adds a property 'cute' to robot with value true
+- Adds a property 'friendly' to robot with value true
-- Asserts the result of robby.legs (using the compare function provided)
+- Asserts the result of robby.motors (using the compare function provided)
-- Asserts the result of robby.cute
+- Asserts the result of robby.friendly

 Boilerplate
 -----------